Medicine / Medication and Road Safety

 The aforementioned is not a comprehensive list, therefore it is important to ask your doctor or pharmacist if the medication you are taking, whether over-the-counter or prescription medicine, may affect your driving or mental alertness.
 Valuable information regarding the side effects of a particular medicinal product can also be obtained by reading the package insert, or leaflet inside the package.

 New medicines, in many of the categories as mentioned above, have been developed to treat the same conditions, but which do not produce the same side-effects as the older generation medicines.
 Care should be taken to inform your doctor or pharmacist if you will be driving, operating heavy machinery or performing a task which will require you to be mentally alert and awake.
 If the medication you are taking affects your driving, stop driving immediately.
 Do not stop taking your medicine, but seek advice from your doctor or pharmacist.
-Your doctor may be able to adjust the dose or the timing of doses and add an exercise or nutrition program to lessen the need for medicine or change the medication to one that has less side affects.
+Your doctor may be able to adjust the dose or the timing of doses and add an exercise or nutrition program to lessen the need for medicine or change the medication to one that has fewer side effects.

 The responsiveness of individuals to medication may vary considerably and a single individual may respond differently to medication at different times during the course of treatment.
-The length of use, tolerance, overall health, age, metabolism, individual sensitivity to the medication, age, interactions with other medicine and other factors play a major role in an individual’s reaction to medication.
+The length of use, tolerance, overall health, age, metabolism, individual sensitivity to the medication, age, interactions with other medications and other factors play a major role in an individual’s reaction to medication.
 This means that while a certain type of medicine or a specific strength or dose of medicine doesn’t make one person drowsy, it might affect another person much more severely and may cause extreme drowsiness and impair the person’s mental ability.

 In addition, the side-effects of medication may be more severe if you start a new medication, combining medication with other medication, take more than the prescribed dose, consume alcohol with your medication and in the elderly.
 If you have missed a dose of your prescribed medication, do not drive if your medical condition can make driving dangerous, e.g. if you have epilepsy or diabetes.
 Manage your medical conditions by taking your medication correctly, and discuss questions or problems with your pharmacist or doctor.

 Please be aware that this information is provided to supplement the care provided by your doctor or pharmacist.
 It is neither intended nor implied to be a substitute for professional medical advice.
 Call your healthcare provider immediately if you think you may have a medical emergency.
-Always seek the advice of your doctor or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.
+Always seek the advice of your doctor or another qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.